solkim-83/tp/docs/UserGuide.md

 ### Viewing all saved events : `viewEvents`

-Shows a list of all events saved in the calendar.
+Shows a list of all events saved in the calendar for the users to keep track.

 Format: `viewEvents`